 "Beast!" she muttered.

-She snatched the book out of his hand and threw it across the room.
-He sat back, crossing his arms, nonplussed.
+She threw the book across the room.
+He crossed his arms.

 "Forget that," she said.
-"I asked you a question.
-Do you find me charming?"
+"I asked if you find me charming."

 "I already answered you."